SpectoLabs/hoverfly-java/docs/pages/corefunctionality/remotehoverfly.rst

         .remote()
         .proxyCaCert("ca.pem") // the name of the file relative to classpath

-You can configure Hovefly to use an HTTPS admin endpoint
+You can configure Hoverfly to use an HTTPS admin endpoint.

 .. code-block:: java